SpencerCDixon/blog/pages/blog/2016-11-11--about-this-blog/index.md

 And there it was.
 My _Why_.

-_My driving force for writing this blog is to put myself out there, to be vulnerable, and along the way hopefully inspire and motivate other people to learn new things and master their machines._
+_My driving force for writing this blog is to learn in public, to be vulnerable, and along the way hopefully inspire and motivate other people to develop new skills and master their machines.
+If I can do it so can you._

 ## Getting The Most Out Of Posts